stafftastic/jitsu-chart/README.md

 were using these parameters, simply set `config.clickhouseHttpHost` and `config.clickhouseTcpHost` (or the equivalent `...From` variants) making sure to set the correct port.
 If you were setting this on a per-component basis or letting the chart configure it for you no action is needed.

+ClickHouse is now also set up to use Zookeeper instead of ClickHouse Keeper as it is currently broken in Bitnami's Helm chart for ClickHouse: https://github.com/bitnami/charts/issues/15935.
+If you had a working configuration using ClickHouse Keeper, you will need to explicitly enable it and disable Zookeeper to avoid switching over to a fresh Zookeeper deployment.